 - Hall of Fame

-You give us reasonable time to investigate and mitigate an issue that you report.
+You give us reasonable time to investigate and mitigate an vulnerability that you report.

 Please refrain from accessing sensitive information (by using a test account and/or system), performing actions that may negatively affect other PhonePe users (denial of service), or sending reports from automated tools.

-You do not exploit a security issue that you discover for any reason.
+You do not exploit a security vulnerability that you discover for any reason.
 (This includes demonstrating additional risk, such as attempted compromise of sensitive company data or probing for additional issues.)

 Violating any laws or breaching any agreements in order to discover vulnerabilities.